zchee/neovim-wiki/Development-tips.md

 br main
 ```

-## Debugging memory errors(segfaults, leaks...)
+## Debugging program errors (undefined behavior, leaks, ...)

-Building and installing neovim with clang's address sanitizer is a good way to debug memory errors as soon as they happen.
-It's much faster than running the program under valgrind, so it's possible to install the ASAN build and use it normally as your daily editor.
-Assuming clang 3.4 is installed in a unix-like environment, the following steps should get you started:
+Building and installing Neovim with Clang's address sanitizer (ASAN) is a good way to catch memory errors as soon as they happen.
+It's significantly faster than running a program under Valgrind, so it's *possible* to use Neovim built with ASAN as your daily editor (although it's not recommended given a [typical slowdown of 2x](http://clang.llvm.org/docs/AddressSanitizer.html)).
+Assuming you have access to Clang 3.4 or above and a Unix-like environment, the following steps should get you started:

-- Build neovim with address sanitizer enabled: `CC=clang-3.4 make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=${SOME_PREFIX} -DSANITIZE=ON"`
+- Build Neovim with ASAN enabled: `CC=clang-3.4 make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=${SOME_PREFIX} -DSANITIZE=ON"`
 - Optionally install it if you desire to use as your normal editor: `make install`
 - Create a directory to store the ASAN logs: `mkdir -p ${HOME}/.logs`
-- Add this to your shell initialization scripts:
+- Add this to your shell initialization scripts (e.g., `.profile`):
   - `export ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer-3.4`
-  - `export ASAN_OPTIONS="log_path=${HOME}/.logs/asan"` or `export ASAN_OPTIONS="detect_leaks=1:log_path=${HOME}/.logs/asan"` if you want to detect memory leaks(gets a bit slower)
+  - `export ASAN_OPTIONS="log_path=${HOME}/.logs/asan"` or `export ASAN_OPTIONS="detect_leaks=1:log_path=${HOME}/.logs/asan"` if you want to detect memory leaks (gets a bit slower)

-Now Neovim will exit every time a memory error happens and detailed information will be written to `${HOME}/.logs/asan.PID`
+Now Neovim should exit every time a memory error happens, with crash logs written to `${HOME}/.logs/asan.PID`.
+Undefined behavior also triggers this.

 [syntastic]: https://github.com/scrooloose/syntastic
 [syntastic-docs]: https://raw.githubusercontent.com/scrooloose/syntastic/master/doc/syntastic.txt